Underflow/reinforcement-2048/README.md

 The decision taken by an individual is choosed by a majority vote of each decision tree.
 Of course, unknown decisions are not considered in the vote.

-My vision of this design is that each tree "can be seen as a detector" of a specific configuration of the board that should lead to a specific action.
+My vision of this design is that each tree "can be seen as a detector" of some specific configurations of the board that should lead to a specific action.

 Potential improvements
 ----------------------